 By Air.
 Agatti Airport is the nearest airport to reach the island which is further connected to the Cochin International Airport on the Indian mainland.
 Thus, to reach Kadmat Island, first, you will need to deboard at Cochin International Airport (COK) and from there take another flight to the Agatti Airport.
 The Cochin International Airport was the first airport that was developed under the Public and Private Partnership model.
 With good flight connectivity from major Indian cities, several prominent carriers travel at a good frequency.

 By Water.
 From Agatti Island, one is required to cover the remaining distance in a boat or a ship which will roughly take 4 hours to take you to Kadmat island.
-The rates of these vessels can depend on which island you want to go.
-However, during the monsoon season, water transportation is closed but the helicopter services are available.
+The rates of these vessels can depend on which island you want to go to.
+However, during the monsoon season, water transportation is closed but helicopter services are available.